iminiscript/bankapp/README.md

 ### 13. Total Current Balance
 ### 14. Date and Time of Login
 ### 15. Showing dynamic error message for invalid operations
+### 16. Dynamic username from first name and last name